 The push button is surrounded by a replaceable filter ring.
-See "Getting to know your hearing aid", page 11.
+See "Getting to know your hearing aid", page 8.

-The filter ring should be replaced at regular intervals.
-If you think your filter ring needs replacement (e.g., because the sound quality has deteriorated) please consult your hearing care professional.
+The filter ring is to be replaced at regular intervals.
+If you think your filter ring needs replacement, e.g., because the sound quality has deteriorated, please consult your hearing care professional.